 All Orlando hotels, theme parks and attractions comply with the Americans with Disabilities Act when it comes to service animals.
 While dogs are the most common service animals seen in the Orlando theme parks, other true service animals are welcome, including miniature horses.
 Your service animal can stay with you in your hotel, accompany you to most rides and destinations (roller coasters are an exception, due to safety restraint requirements) and go wherever you do.
 Here is the full frogtastic scoop on traveling to Disney World with your service dog.

 While service animals are welcome everywhere, companion animals are not.
-Both Disney World and Universal Orlando Resort consider pets and emotional support dogs to be companion animals, so they are welcome in some but not all locations.
+Both Walt Disney World Resort and Universal Orlando Resort consider pets and emotional support dogs to be companion animals, so they are welcome in some but not all locations.
+Pets are not allowed at the theme parks, water parks, Disney Springs or ESPN Wide World of Sports Complex.
 This is for the safety of your pet and the enjoyment of everyone who visits the Orlando theme parks and hotels.
-Most Orlando hotels and attractions follow the big parks’ lead, but you should always call ahead to any hotel you are considering to confirm its pet policy.
+Most Orlando hotels and attractions follow the big parks' lead, but you should always call ahead to any hotel you are considering to confirm its pet policy.

 Dog-Friendly Hotels in Disney World

 In 2017, Disney World made some changes to its long-standing pet policy and decided to allow dogs at four of its on-site resorts.
 The policy only covers dogs — cats, reptiles and other pets will still need to stay home or at a boarding facility.

 Dogs are welcome at the following Disney World hotels:

 - Disney's Port Orleans Resort - Riverside